canonical/github-runner-operator/docs/how-to/openstack-runner.md

 ## Configuration

-There are three configuration that the charm needs to be deployed with to enable OpenStack integration: `experimental-openstack-clouds-yaml`, `experimental-openstack-flavor`, and `experimental-openstack-network`.
+There are three configuration that the charm needs to be deployed with to enable OpenStack integration: `openstack-clouds-yaml`, `openstack-flavor`, and `openstack-network`.

 ### OpenStack clouds.yaml

-The `experimental-openstack-clouds-yaml` configuration contains the authorization information needed for the charm to log in to the openstack cloud.
+The `openstack-clouds-yaml` configuration contains the authorization information needed for the charm to log in to the openstack cloud.
 The first cloud in the `clouds.yaml` is used by the charm.

 Here is a sample of the `clouds.yaml`: